Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 ---

-This guide describes how to run [Apache Hive](http://hive.apache.org/) with Alluxio, so that you can easily store Hive tables into Alluxio at various storage level.
+This guide describes how to run [Apache Hive](http://hive.apache.org/) with Alluxio, so that you can easily store Hive tables in Alluxio's tiered storage.

 # Prerequisites